 Frameline's mission is to change the world through the power of queer cinema.
 As a media arts nonprofit, Frameline's programs connect filmmakers and audiences in the Bay Area and around the world.

 Established in 1981, Frameline Distribution is the only nonprofit distributor that solely caters to LGBTQ film.
-Frameline's collection has over 250 award winning films and we have partnerships with universities, public libraries, film festivals, and community groups.
-In 2008, Frameline Distribution launched Youth In Motion, a program that provides free LGBT-themed films and curriculum resources to middle and high schools in all 50 states.
-2011 saw the creation of Frameline Voices, a new effort to showcase diverse LGBTQ stories with an emphasis on films by and about people of color, transgender people, youth, and elders.
-The content featured on Frameline Voices is free and you can now enjoy the best of our distribution collection anytime on your computer, Smartphone, TV, or other device.
+Frameline's collection has over 250 award winning films that we distribute globally to universities, public libraries, film festivals, and community organizations.
+In 2008, we launched Youth in Motion, a program that provides free LGBTQ films and curriculum resources to middle and high schools in all 50 states.
+2011 saw the creation of Frameline Voices, a digital showcase of free, streaming content highlighting diverse LGBTQ stories, with an emphasis on films by and about people of color, trans and gender-expansive persons, youth, and elders.